 UTM Women's Centre

-The UTM Women's Center is a non-profit organization located on campus.
+The UTM Women's Centre is a non-profit organization located on campus.
 Our mandate is to increase students awareness on issues pertaining to contemporary women at both a local and global level.

-The center offers various events and educational workshops available to staff and students throughout the school year.
-The UTM Women's Center is an excellent place to hear about upcoming events that relate to women's issues both on campus and in the community.
+The centre offers various events and educational workshops available to staff and students throughout the school year.
+The UTM Women's Centre is an excellent place to hear about upcoming events that relate to women's issues both on campus and in the community.